-In the case at bar, it was error for the chancellor to modify child support when it was not requested in the pleadings, Rachel had no notice that the issue was under consideration, no evidence was presented on the issue by either party, and the chancellor did not make any findings of fact to support the modification of child support
+In the case at bar, it was error for the chancellor to modify child support when it was not requested in the pleadings, Rachel had no notice that the issue was under consideration,

 H. The chancellor appointed the Guardian Ad Litem for the children on his own initiative.
 Throughout these proceedings the chancellor repeatedly emphasized the confidence he had in the GAL and the substantial reliance he would place upon her report and testimony.
 The chancellor denied certain pretrial motions based upon the responsibility he imposed upon the Guardian Ad Litem.
 The chancellor substantially limited the evidence the parties were able to present at trial because of his intended reliance on the guardian's extensive pretrial investigation of the facts.
 The court referred to the Guardian Ad Litem as the "star witness" and as to her testimony that of "an expert witness."
 The GAL was the only expert who testified regarding the best interest of the children in the entire trial.